mmakaay/home-assistant-configs/doc/BeNext/BeNext_MoLite.md

      and not a Report.
 Openzwave needs to learn how to interpret the Basic SET message, and for this the sensor must be awake, so openzwave can retrieve the sensor's meta-data.

+Note: I have no insights yet on how this affects the battery usage.
+When it turns out that the batteries are drained too quickly using this setting, I might start using a higher value.

 __About the second point__